CyVerse-learning-materials/SciApps_guide/step2.rst

   2. Load any App form by clicking on an App name in the left panel.
-For any step that requires a file in put, click 'or Browse DataStore' to open browse the Data Store.
+For any step that requires an input, click 'or Browse DataStore' to open the browsing window.

      .. tip::

-       You can browse the files in your Data Store SciApps has access to:
+       You can browse the files in your **CyVerse** Data Store that SciApps has access to:

        |data_window|

        Other tabs include:

-       - **public**: Example data used for public workflows
+       - **exampleData**: Example data used for public workflows
-       - **shared**: CyVerse’s public data hosted in CyVerse Data Store
        - **Go up**: Move up one level
        - **Refresh**: Reload current folder